 If your total payments for the week is less than the limit then no funds will be held, you can immediately withdraw.

-You can request an increase in your weekly reserve limit by emailing WePay at firstname.lastname@example.org
+You can request an increase in your weekly reserve limit by requesting at https://support.wepay.com/hc/en-us/requests/new

 The JobNimbus / WePay integration is available for US currency only.